 Cat scratch fever, now called cat scratch disease (CSD), is not a serious illness for most people.
 However, it's good for anyone who comes in contact with cats to learn how to recognize the symptoms and the best way to treat them.

 Symptoms of Cat Scratch Disease

 Cat scratch disease is usually contracted after being scratched by a cat.
 On rare occasions, the disease is caused by being scratched by animals other than cats.

 According to Melissa Stoppler, MD, the symptoms of cat scratch disease start to appear three to thirty days after the scratch, but most commonly in one to two weeks.
 The symptoms may include:

 - Pimples/nodules at the site of the scratch that last one to four weeks

-- Warm red skin that last four to six weeks
+- Warm, red skin that lasts four to six weeks

 - Fever (Develops in less than half of those infected)

 The majority of people infected with cat scratch disease heal without needing any medication.
-This disease is only dangerous to people with autoimmune disorders.
 Although most people recover in two to five months, it can take up to a year for the swelling to disappear completely from the lymph nodes.

 Cat scratch fever is not a particularly dangerous illness for most people, and the symptoms are usually very mild.
 Sadly, many people have been led to believe that cat scratches are dangerous to children and can even cause death.
 Most illnesses that children are exposed to at school, day care and other activities are far more harmful and dangerous.
 As a result of this unfounded fear of cat scratches, parents may have cats declawed, refuse to let their children have cats as pets, or get rid of the family cat after any minor incident.